 Given the potential health consequences associated with beryllium exposure, the U.S. Code of Federal Regulations (CFR) Title 10, Part 850 Chronic Beryllium Disease Prevention Program requires DOE sites to inventory and assess beryllium exposure hazards to determine whether employees are at risk for CBD.
 In response, the DOE Office of Domestic and International Health Studies supports the operation of a surveillance registry of current workers who are exposed to beryllium in their current jobs or may have been exposed to beryllium in the past from work conducted at a DOE site.
 The DOE Beryllium-Associated Worker Registry (BAWR) is a collection of health and exposure information on individuals potentially at risk for CBD due to their work at DOE-owned or leased facilities.
 The goal of the registry is to determine the incidence and prevalence of beryllium sensitization and CBD.
 An additional goal is to monitor and evaluate the effectiveness of DOE's Chronic Beryllium Disease Prevention Program.
 The BAWR continues to monitor workers either exposed or at risk for exposure to beryllium and to assess the occurrence of sensitization and CBD diagnoses to determine the effectiveness of exposure prevention programs.

-The most recent report is for Calendar Year 2017: Beryllium-Associated Worker Registry Summary: Through 2017.
+The most recent dashboard is for Calendar Year 2019: Beryllium-Associated Worker Registry Dashboard (through 2019) (orau.gov)

-For further information on the Beryllium-Associated Worker Registry, please contact: Dr. Margaret Venuto.
+For further information on the Beryllium-Associated Worker Registry, please contact: Dr. Linh Duong.

 UNITED STATES TRANSURANIUM AND URANIUM REGISTRIES (USTUR)